kevL/yata/ReadMe.txt

                range of rows to delete.
 If all rows of a table are deleted a single default row will be created.

-Note that Cut, Copy, Paste operations have their keys listed under the Cells and Rows descriptions above.
+Note that Cut, Copy, Paste operations have their keystrokes listed under the Cells and Rows descriptions above.
 The Col operations do not have shortcuts.

 - Tab fastedit -